 This post may contain affiliate links for which I earn a small commission at no extra cost to you.
 For more info, check out my Disclosure Policy.
 Thank you for your support!

-A gluten free Victoria sponge is an absolute classic which can be used for birthdays, weddings, or any sort of occasion really.
+A gluten free Victoria sponge is an absolute classic which can be used for a gluten free birthday cake, wedding cake, or as part of an afternoon tea spread.

 Apparently, the cake is named a Victoria sponge because Queen Victoria herself was said to enjoy a slice with her afternoon tea.

-As a child I used to try find the bit with the most icing sugar on top, so a heavy dusting is non-negotiable.
+As a child I used to try find the bit with the most icing sugar on top, so a heavy dusting of icing sugar to finish it off is non-negotiable.

 This really is one of the easiest gluten free cake recipes out there, with minimal ingredients.